-COMP9418 (Advanced Topics in Statistical Machine Learning) - UNSW Sydney
+Advanced Topics in Statistical Machine Learning (COMP9418) - UNSW Sydney

-There was major emphasis on maintaining a good balance between theory and practice, and my primary responsibility was creating lab exercises to help students gain hands-on experience in applying these methods on real-world data with the current tools and libraries.
-The labs were purely implemented in Python, and relied heavily on the Python scientific computing and data analysis stack (NumPy, SciPy, Matplotlib, Seaborn, Pandas, IPython/Jupyter notebooks), and the popular machine learning libraries scikit-learn and TensorFlow.
+This course has a major emphasis on maintaining a good balance between theory and practice.
+My primary responsibility was to create lab exercises that aid students in gaining hands-on experience with these methods, specifically applying them to real-world data using the most current tools and libraries.
+The labs were Python-based, and relied heavily on the Python scientific computing and data analysis stack (NumPy, SciPy, Matplotlib, Seaborn, Pandas, IPython/Jupyter notebooks), and the popular machine learning libraries scikit-learn and TensorFlow.

 Students were given the chance to experiment with a broad range of methods on various problems, such as Markov chain Monte Carlo (MCMC) for Bayesian logistic regression, probabilistic PCA (PPCA), factor analysis (FA) and independent component analysis (ICA) for dimensionality reduction, hidden Markov models (HMMs) for speech recognition, conditional random fields (CRFs) for named-entity recognition, and Gaussian processes (GPs) for regression and classification.